bulldogwill/twe-code/README.md

 ##Functions

 		kmeans.R --  I created my own k-means clustering algorithm from scratch in an effort to better understand the method, its limitations, and its intricacies.
+Anyone should be able to run the code in their console.
+A few plots are produced as well; these require ggplot.